rich-at-thinkful/ft-curric-gists/fundamentals/modules.md

 #### 1. Create a store module
 - Add a `store.js` in your `scripts` folder
 - Link the file from your `index.html` - remember ordering is important!
-  - The shoppingList needs access to the store, so the store.js be linked FIRST
+  - The shoppingList needs access to the store, so the store.js must be linked FIRST
 - Inside `store.js`, create an IIFE whose return value is captured in a global `store` variable
 - Inside `index.js` move the `store` object out and into your IIFE in `store.js`
 - Return the object from your IIFE, with the `items`, `hideCheckedItems`, `searchTerm` exposed